How to read your energy bill in 3 easy steps

 For gas consumed the measuring unit is MJ (mega-joule)

 2. Look at your electricity bill

-In this paragraph, I will tell you how to look at your bill so you can compare how you use energy over the year and it’s seasons.
-The best gage is your average daily consumption (ADC) of kWh or MJ.
-For instance this is on my bill, with a little graph or house next to it.
-Also the graph shows me how my usage changes over the year, this is an example of seasonality.
+In this paragraph, I will tell you how to look at your bill so you can compare how you use energy over the year and its seasons.
+The best gauge is your average daily consumption (ADC) of kWh or MJ.
+For instance, this is on my bill, with a little graph or house next to it.
+Also, the graph shows me how my usage changes over the year, this is an example of seasonality.
 So if you live in an area with cold weather in the winter, the winter energy consumption can be double or triple when you compare it next to your summer bill.